ef655/ptype/README.md

 ptype is a typing practice program that runs in the terminal and aims to help the user accelerate their typing speed (or simply a game to exert energy on).

-For a comprehensive document on the features and how to configure ptype, see `ptype(6)` after installation.
+For a comprehensive document on the controls, features & how to configure ptype, see `ptype(6)` after installation.

 ---